Skip to Main Content

 Dianne

-My all time favourite traditions to do at Christmas time is when I get to spend time with my family and we get together with some good food and drinks followed by playing traditional games.
+My all-time favourite things to do during Christmas is spending time with my family.
+We love to get together with some good food, some excellent drink and playing traditional games.

 Jade